IoTree/IoTree42/README.md

 The gateway itself can be a sensor base.
 Then the gateway sends the data (encrypted) to the server, where it is stored in a database.
 The data can be looked up on the website or via the rest API.
-On the server side there are basically Django, Moquitto Broker, a basic Python scrip that stores all incoming messages on the Mongo-dB.
+On the server side there are basically Django, Moquitto Broker, a basic Python scrip that stores all incoming messages on the InfluxdB.
 Additionally the connection between Gateway and Server can be TLS-encrypted.
 The Gateway can be any Device capable of running mosquitto Broker.

 ## How to use:
-How to use IoTree42 Platform when installed!

 ### Setup gateway.

 For this look at Setting up my RPi.